-As Loyola Marymount University celebrates its centennial, honoring 100 years of educating men and women for others, the Latino community also celebrates its history and its vital role at LMU.
+As Loyola Marymount University honors over 100 years of educating men and women for others, the Latino community also celebrates its history and its vital role at LMU.
 It is in this same spirit that the LMU Mexican American Alumni Association Board of Directors proudly announce on March 26, 2012 the change of our association name to the LMU Latino Alumni Association.

 Since 1981, our community has committed to transforming the lives of Latino students in their pursuit of a quality education, ensuring LMU is accessible and affordable for all.
 With the support of our alumni, friends and corporate sponsors, as well as the university's 2:1 match, we have awarded more than 1,400 scholarships for more than $3 million.
 It is in this same tradition that the LMU Latino Alumni Association will continue to foster relationships with alumni, university and community partners, to expand our network and impact.
 Likewise, our efforts to provide scholarship support, professional networking and mentorship opportunities to future generations of Latino students will remain our top priority.